Session 1:

 After 9th grade, then what?

-By elevating your Freshman Transition efforts to a School-wide Initiative, you’ll have a true whole-school reform effort.
+By elevating your freshman transition efforts to a School-wide Initiative, you’ll have a true whole-school reform effort.
 Session Seven focuses on strategies to encourage all instructors to get involved with the updating of their students’ 10-year plans by using them as a common instructional and advisory tool.